deeplearning4j/deeplearning4j/neuralnet-overview.md

 layout: default
 ---

-# Introduction to Neural Networks
+# Introduction to Deep Neural Networks

 Neural networks are a set of algorithms, modeled loosely after the human brain, that are designed to recognize patterns.
 They interpret sensation through a kind of machine perception, labeling or clustering raw input.
 The patterns they recognize are numerical, contained in vectors, to which all real-world data, be it images, sound, text or time series, must be translated.